Skip to main content

 • Application for asylum

-U.S. Immigration and Customs Enforcement (ICE) — ICE enforces immigration laws by conducting investigations and detaining those who violate these rules.
+U.S. Immigration and Customs Enforcement (ICE) — ICE enforces immigration laws by conducting investigations and detaining individuals who violate them.
 It also investigates those who illegally entered the country, overstayed their visas, or committed crimes in the U.S.

-U.S. Customs and Border Protection (CBP) — This is another agency that falls under the umbrella of DHS.
-Its mission is to safeguard U.S. borders and protect them from dangerous people and materials.
+U.S. Customs and Border Protection (CBP) — The CBP is an agency under DHS.
+Its goal is to safeguard U.S. borders and prevent dangerous people and materials from entering the country.
 It also ensures legitimate trade and travel.

 Although the federal government is the main body that administers immigration laws, there are state agencies that play crucial roles in its enforcement.
 These shared responsibilities are highlighted in the Criminal Apprehension Program (CAP).

 With CAP, federal and local law enforcement authorities work together to arrest, identify, and remove non-U.S. citizens in the country.
-This applies, in particular, to those who pose a threat to communities and criminals at large.
+This applies in particular to those who pose a threat to communities and to criminals at large.

 Rhode Island Employment Check and E-Verify Requirements

 The federal government created an online system called E-Verify.
 This system helps employees check the employment eligibility of newly hired employees.
-Various states mandate using E-Verify when hiring.
+Various states require employers to use E-Verify in their hiring process.
 This is particularly true for contractors working with the government.
 But in Rhode Island, using E-Verify is voluntary.

 In March 2008, then-Governor Donald Carcieri signed an executive order requiring agencies and contractors within the state to use E-Verify.
 But Governor Lincoln Chafee revoked the mandate in 2011.
 This move was to support comprehensive dialogue with immigrant communities.

-Now, E-Verify remains a voluntary measure for employers instead of a mandate.
+Now, E-Verify remains voluntary for employers rather than a mandate.

-Immigrants living in Rhode Island illegally cannot get state identification cards or driver's licenses.
-But DACA (Deferred Action for Childhood Arrivals) recipients can get state IDs and driver's licenses.
+Immigrants living in Rhode Island illegally cannot get state identification cards or driver’s licenses.
+But Deferred Action for Childhood Arrivals (DACA) recipients can get state IDs and driver’s licenses.

-The Rhode Island Division of Motor Vehicles may ask applicants for a driver's license to show proof of identification.
-These forms of identification may include the following:
+The Rhode Island Division of Motor Vehicles may require driver’s license applicants to show proof of identification.
+These forms of identification may include:

 • Valid and unexpired passport